Modelling World 2026

 Jillian Anable, Professor of Transport and Energy, Institute for Transport Studies, University of Leeds

-Travel Market Synthesiser (TMS) for TfSE
+Travel Market Synthesiser (TMS) for Transport for the South East

 Fidias Ieridis, Principal Consultant,